joehalloran/sql-coursework/README.md

 With this in mind, I wanted to create an isolated and automated (where possible) means of setting up the database, so it could be easily rebuilt if problems were discovered in the configuration.

-A full description of the process, including scripts written is included as an appendix.
+A full description of the process is listed in Appendix 1.
 In addition, you can find a summary of the process below.

 For the reasons outlined above (isolated, replicable, and automated), I created a virtual server using Vagrant *(Vagrant by Hashicorp (2017))* running Ubuntu 14.04 *Ubuntu 14.04.5 LTS (2017)*.
-I then set up a LAMP server *(LAMP (software bundle) - Wikipedia (2017))* and installed phpmyadmin *(How to install phpmyadmin on ubuntu - Liquid Web (2017))* to give me GUI access to the MySQL server.
+I then set up a LAMP server *(LAMP (software bundle) - Wikipedia (2017))* and installed phpmyadmin *(How to install phpmyadmin on ubuntu - Liquid Web (2017))* to give me GUI access to the MySQL server from the host machine.

-Analysis of the data, lead to a simple strategy:
+Analysis of the data, lead to a simple strategy for structuring the database tables:

 1. Ignore arbitrary division of data into months
     * We were given two sets of spreadsheets from January and February 2016.
     * These spreadsheets were isomorphic and therefore should be included in the same table.
-    * In some cases, spreadsheets contained duplicate and unneccesary data.
+    * In some cases, spreadsheets contained duplicate and unnecessary data.
 Duplicate data should not be included in the database.
 2. Table structure should reflect spreadsheet structure.
     * Table heading should become database fields.

-With this strategy, I then wanted to create a script that would set up the database.
+With this strategy, I then wanted to create a script that would set up the database tables.
 I used the Python SQL Alchemy module *(SQL Alchemy - The Database Toolkit for Python (2017))*, which provides an ORM.
-This offers a means of visualising the database by creating tables with Python classes.
-The `database_setup.py` script (see appendix ____??_____) was created for this purpose.
+This offers a means of visualising the database by creating tables as Python classes.
+The `database_setup.py` script (see Appendix 3) was created for this purpose.

 The following tables were created: